 Agatha nodded and looked down, tears in her eyes.

 “You will not know it, but I lost my own excellent wife two years ago.
 She died in childbirth.
-The child did not survive either,” said Brien quietly.
+The babe did not survive either,” said Brien quietly.

 “I am so sorry, Brien.
 I did not know.
 I know that was a horrible loss it must be to lose both your wife and child,” replied Agatha looking up at Brien.

 Brien smiled sadly.
-“Agatha, I feel we have been good friends for a long time.
-I hope you feel the same.
+“Agatha, I feel we have been good friends for a long time, and I hope you feel the same.
 I have always been very fond of you.”

-Agatha nodded.
+Agatha gave him a small smile.
 “Of course, Brien.
 We have known each other almost our whole lives.
-I have always considered you a good friend.”
+I have always considered you a dear friend.”

 “Good,” said Brien.
 He looked nervous.
 “I know I could never take the place of Alastair.
-I know that, but I would like it if you would consent to be my wife, Agatha.”
+I know it, but I would like it if you would consent to be my wife, Agatha.”

 Agatha’s eyes went wide with shock.
 “Brien!”

 “Don’t say anything yet.
 I offer you protection and my name.
 I know it’s not as good as your own bloodline, but I am from an old family.
-We have long been great allies of your bloodline.
-I will give you a good home.
-I will care for you.
+We have long been great allies of your line.
+I will give you a good home, and I will care for you.
 I will expect nothing of you.
 I want only to keep you safe.”

 “And my children?” asked Agatha.

-“My queen, your children are the most important folks in this kingdom.
+“My queen, your children are the most important people in this kingdom.
 They must be kept safe,” said Alicio.
 “The safest thing to do would be to split them up.”

-“What!” said Agatha her eyes snapping to Alicio.
-“You want to separate me from one of my children.”
+“What!” exclaimed Agatha her eyes snapping to Alicio.
+“You want to separate me from one of my children?”

 “Not forever.
 You would still visit Prince Von.
-You can see him multiple times a year,” said Alicio quickly.
+You can see him multiple times a year,” reassured Alicio.
 He got up and kneeled before his queen and took her hand.
 “Von is almost at an age where he would have left you to study with a family friend, anyway.
 I know it will be hard, but we must protect your bloodline.”

 “I will be thrilled to have you and your daughter.
 She will take my last name,” said Brien.
-“She will be my heir.
-I will make sure you see your son often.”
+“She will be my heir, and I will make sure you see your son often.”

 “Where would he go?” asked Agatha sadly looking at her son.

 “To live with the Wendells.
-They have two boys already, he would fit right in.
-He will take their name.
-He will be taken good care of.
+They have two boys already, and he would fit right in.
+He will take their name, and they will take good care of him.
 They will show him love.
 They are good people.
 You know this,” said Alicio getting up and returning to his chair.

-“I’m so tired of running,” said Agatha tears coming out of her eyes.
+“I’m so tired of running,” whispered Agatha as tears coming out of her eyes.